-The most recent issue of Pennslvania Legacies highlighted 1960s protest in the Keystone State.
+The Fall 2018 issue of Pennslvania Legacies highlighted 1960s protest in the Keystone State.
 Want to learn more?
 Check out some recently published books and online resources exploring the turbulent Vietnam era—both in Pennsylvania and throughout the United States.

 by Nina Kegelman

 By Tom Brokaw